nikosgiov/PresenterShield/README.md

 3. Ensure the active solution platform is set to **x64**.
 4. Build and Run.

-*(Depending on your system configurations, running the application may require **Administrator privileges** to successfully inject into other running processes.)*
+*(Depending on your system configuration, running the application may require **Administrator privileges** to successfully inject into other running processes.)*